redkite-labs/redkitecms-docs/book/add-custom-block-advanced-part-1.rst

         }
     }

-This block has some attributes similar to the Button ones, then it manages a list of links, which are grouped under the **items** key.
+This block has some attributes similar to the ones that belongs the Button App-Block.
+In addiction it manages a list of links, which are grouped under the **items** key.

 To render the content we must override the default **renderHtml** method as follows: